maxviazov/Spring-Frameworks-/Migrating-from-earlier-versions-of-the-Spring-Framework.md

 * IBM WebSphere 7.0.0.9  _(with JPA 2.0 feature pack installed)_

 #### Libraries
-* Groovy 1.8.7
-* Joda-Time 2.1
 * Hibernate Validator 4.3
-* Hibernate ORM 3.6.9  _(note: to be deprecated as of Spring Framework 4.1, with Hibernate 4.2/4.3 recommended)_
+* Hibernate ORM 3.6.9  _(note: to be deprecated as of Spring Framework 4.2, with Hibernate 4.2/4.3 recommended)_
-* Apache Tiles 2.2.2  _(note: to be deprecated as of Spring Framework 4.1, with Tiles 3.0.3 recommended)_
+* Apache Tiles 2.2.2  _(note: to be deprecated as of Spring Framework 4.2, with Tiles 3.0.3 recommended)_
 * Apache HttpComponents 4.3  _(for Spring's http.client package; as of Spring Framework 4.1, it'll be required for all of Spring)_
-* EhCache 2.4.7  _(note: minimum 2.5 as of Spring Framework 4.1, with EhCache 2.6 or later recommended)_
+* EhCache 2.4.7  _(note: minimum 2.5 as of Spring Framework 4.1, with EhCache 2.6.5 or later recommended)_
-* Quartz 1.8.6  _(note: minimum 2.1 as of Spring Framework 4.1, with Quartz 2.1.6 or later recommended)_
+* Quartz 1.8.6  _(note: minimum 2.1.4 as of Spring Framework 4.1, with Quartz 2.1.6 or later recommended)_
 * Jackson 1.8.6  _(note: minimum 2.0 as of Spring Framework 4.1, with Jackson 2.2 or later recommended)_
+* Groovy 1.8.6
+* Joda-Time 2.1
 * Hessian 4.0.33
 * XStream 1.4
 * Apache Velocity 1.7